 This page is a small collection of work that best shows off my style when it comes to games coverage.
 Below you will find list, informational, and journalistic content, along with reviews, discussional pieces, retro gameplay, live streams, and even some academic stuff.
-Hope you enjoy it and thanks for watching!
+Hope you enjoy it!

 ‘List content’ and Top 10s are always a favourite for viewers.
 They are able to get clear but concise information in a short time.
 These videos are heavily researched and carefully curated to not only feature but also inform about the year’s big releases and interesting lesser known titles.

 When it comes to games, upcoming ones especially, there are often many in-depth things that can be analysed and presented to an audience.
 These aren’t really news, reviews, or discussions, but more of a presentation of information and conclusions acting as educational pieces or just pieces of interest.
 Here I talk about how an old game, Morrowind, is kept alive by community mods and I often talk about upcoming games before their release like I did with Civilization VI and Guild Wars 2.

 Something that I came to be known for on YouTube is retro gameplay of titles from the 90s and early-2000s.
 It wasn’t intentional at the start but new games were expensive and I wanted to revisit some of my favourites.
 It just so happens that this attracted a specific audience that were looking for high quality videos on old games and there wasn’t much of that going around.